-Nick heads up the Risk function as CRO.
-Since joining L&G Re in 2014, Nick has held a variety of roles including Pricing Manager and Business Development Director.
-He was involved in the market entry for each of L&G Re's PRT territories.
+As Chief Risk Officer, Nick heads up Legal & General Reinsurance's (L&G Re) risk function.
+Since joining L&G Re in 2014, he has held a variety of roles including Pricing Manager and Business Development Director.
+He was also involved in the market entry for each of L&G Re's PRT territories.

 Prior to joining L&G Re, Nick worked for Irish Life.

-Nick is a Fellow of the Institute and Faculty of Actuaries and also holds the Chartered Enterprise Risk Actuary accreditation.
-He has a Masters in Mathematics and Physics.
+He is a Fellow of the Institute and Faculty of Actuaries and also holds the Chartered Enterprise Risk Actuary accreditation.
+He has a Master's in Mathematics and Physics.